 10- Once you get enough writing credits you can join a professional writers organization.
 Horror Writers Association, Science Fiction and Fantasy Association, Thriller Writers, Mystery Writers of America.
 There are tons of them with insider info on anthologies that might be opening, editors to avoid, all kinds of business advice...but they DON'T ACCEPT SELF-PUBLISHED WRITERS BECAUSE THEY DON'T CONSIDER THEM WRITERS.

 And finally, this message is to every reader, editor and publisher I have dealt with or will deal with.
 I have been a professional writer since 1994.
-PLEASE do not confuse me with anyone using a similiar name to desperately self-publish.
+PLEASE do not confuse me with anyone using a similiar name who is self-published.

 I get paid for what I do.
 Signed, Michelle Scalise